Mudra: Bhūmisparśa mudrā

-The bhūmisparśa or "earth witness" mudra of Gautama Buddha is one of the most common iconic images of Buddhism.
+The bhūmisparśa ("earth witness") mudrā of Gautama Buddha is one of the most common iconic images of Buddhism.
 Other names include "Buddha calling the earth to witness", and "earth-touching".
 It depicts the story from Buddhist legend of the moment when Buddha attained complete enlightenment, with Buddha sitting in meditation with his left hand, palm upright, in his lap, and his right hand touching the earth.
 In the legend, Buddha was challenged by the evil one, Mara, who argue for a witness to attest his right to achieve it.
 In response to Mara, Buddha touched the ground, and Phra Mae Thorani, the earth goddess, appeared to be the witnesses for the Buddha's enlightenment.

 In East Asia, this mudra (also called the Maravijaya attitude) may show Buddha's fingers not reaching as far as the ground, as is usual in Burmese or Indian depictions.

 Bodhyangi mudrā

 The Bodhyangi mudrā, the "mudrā of the six elements," or the "fist of wisdom," is a gesture entailing the left-hand index finger being grasped with the right hand.
 It is commonly seen on statues of the Vairocana Buddha.